wtetsu/mouse-dictionary/README.md

 ## Cross-extension messaging

 Mouse Dictionary supports receiving [cross-extension messages](https://developer.chrome.com/extensions/messaging).
-One message sender example is [Mouse Dictionary iframe support](https://github.com/wtetsu/mouse-dictionary-iframe).
+One example of an extension that implements sending message to this extension is [Mouse Dictionary iframe support](https://github.com/wtetsu/mouse-dictionary-iframe).

 Here is a code example for sending a message to Mouse Dictionary.
 You can make Mouse Dictionary look up words/expressions from other extensions.